Mediatek-Cloud/mcs-resources/content/en/tutorial/implementing_using_mt7681_development_board.md

-# Implementing using LinkIt Connect 7681 development board
+# Develop with LinkIt Connect 7681 development board

 This is a guide to setting up your LinkIt Connect 7681 development board to connect to MediaTek Cloud Sandbox (MCS).